A New Love Ishtory: Cast

-Development
+Release

 Bhushan Kumar first announced the film on 29 November 2007, with the intent of releasing A New Love Ishtory in 2008.
 In 2008 there were rumors that budget cuts would delay the film, which producer Bhushan Kumar denied.
 The film was later delayed, with Kumar stating that it would not release until Himesh Reshammiya's film Ishq Unplugged released.
+In 2012, director Matthan told Banglore Mirror, "My film was 95 per cent complete, but after John came up with Vicky Donor and trailed off.
+After the release of Vicky Donor, there was no point releasing another film based on the same subject" A pirated print of the film was released on YouTube.

 Soundtrack

-Music & Lyrics were composed and by Himesh Reshammiya.
+Music and lyrics were composed and by Himesh Reshammiya.